Priya-Mahato/Simon-Says-Game/README.md

 # Project Details

 Created the Simon Says Game using HTML, CSS and JavaScript.
+Use GitHub sandbox to view this project.

-GUIDE ON HOW TO START & PLAY THE SIMON SAYS GAME :-
+GUIDE ON HOW TO START & PLAY THE SIMON SAYS GAME :

 1. The game will flash a sequence of colors.
 2. After the sequence is displayed, your turn begins.
 3. Click on the colored buttons in the same order as they were shown.